tellor-io/TellorPlayground/readme.md

 ### Why not use the real Tellor
 There are a few reasons not to use even the testnet version of the real system, the first one being that it is identical to the mainnet version, where there are only 50 datapoints available for reading.
 You can easily get the value of USD or BTC, but if your project needs to read a value from an exotic token, it might not be available.

-To include a value in the Rinkeby version, it would first need to be created via a [Tellor Improvement Proposal (TIPs)](https://github.com/tellor-io/TIPs), which will be analyzed by the community and if there's no opposition it'll proceed to implementation and then it'll be available on testnet.
+To include a value in the Rinkeby version, it would first need to be added to the reporter software client.
+Or a developer could report the value themselves, but they would have to acquire 100 Rinkeby test TRB, stake it, and then they would only be able to submit a value once every 12 hours.
 If you're testing an idea or building a hackathon project, it might be overkill to go through all of that and it's far easier to make use of Tellor Playground.

 ## How to use